bartobri/no-more-secrets/README.md

   * If your menu has a specific location that you'd like to place the cursor for user input, use these to set the x and y screen coordinates for the position.
 * `bool show_cursor`
   * Set to `true` if you want the cursor to be visible during the text decryption effect.
 It is set to `false` by default.
+* `bool auto_decrypt`
+  * Set to `true` to automatically start the decryption effect, eliminating the need for the user to press a key to start it.

 Assign values to the structure members as needed.
 Then simply pass a pointer to the structure to the nms_exec() function: